 It is illegal to leave the scene of an accident if you are aware of the damage that you caused.
 You must stop and exchange insurance and contact information with the victim if you can identify them.
 If you cannot find or identify them, you are to report the accident to local law enforcement.
 Leaving the scene without doing so is a crime.

-For a free legal consultation with a hit and run accidents lawyer serving Springfield, call: (614) 545-3930Call Now »
+For a free legal consultation with a Springfield hit and run accidents lawyer, call: (614) 545-3930Call Now »

 Why Hit and Run Accidents Occur